 May 21, 2025

 Te Puia in Rotorua hosted the Te Manawa Taki | Midland region KPI benchmarking forum held on 10 April 2025.
 Thirty-seven people from across four Te Manawa Taki district services, the Western Bay of Plenty PHO, the Mental Health and Wellbeing Commission and four NGOs attended.
-This video provides a snapshot of the day.

 Read more